jiejiewang123/resume-parser/README.md

 (4) Skills precision, recall, and F1 score

 Select the best-performing model.
-Use it to parse a batch of resumes (PDF and/or DOCX).
+Use it to parse resumes (PDF and/or DOCX).

 3. Benchmarking Metrics
 Each model is evaluated across 18 resumes using the following metrics: